tfctesting/tfc/README.md

 [TCB](https://en.wikipedia.org/wiki/Trusted_computing_base)
 interacts with the network via the user's daily computer, called the Networked Computer.

-In TFC the data moves from the Source Computer to the Networked Computer, and from the Networked Computer to the Destination Computer, unidirectionally.
+In TFC data moves from the Source Computer to the Networked Computer, and from the Networked Computer to the Destination Computer, unidirectionally.
 The unidirectionality of data flow is enforced, as the data is passed from one device to another only through a free hardware design